BinaySharma25/BinaySharma25/README.md

 ● Portfolio Website – A personal portfolio to showcase my skills, projects, and background, designed with a clean UI and smooth user interaction.

-I'm passionate about learning, problem-solving, and using technology to make a meaningful impact.
-Always open to collaboration and new opportunities to grow!